-- Fire TVs: We expect every Fire TV to go on sale during Prime Day.
+- Fire TVs: Every Fire TV is typically on sale during Prime Day.
 Look for deals on the Toshiba C350 or the Insignia F30.
 Both provide a decent 4K TV picture with solid smart features at an affordable price.

-- Hisense TVs: If you're not familiar with the brand, Hisense makes excellent budget friendly TVs.
+- Hisense TVs: If you're not familiar with the brand, Hisense makes excellent budget-friendly TVs.
 In fact, we called the Hisense U7G one of the best gaming TVs.
-Likewise, the Hisense U8G is one of the best 4K TVs on the market and much more affordable that competing brands.
+Likewise, the Hisense U8G is one of the best 4K TVs on the market and much more affordable than competing brands.
 Also look for deals on the H8G, which is one of the top TVs under $400.

 - TCL TVs: TCL is a popular brand among bargain hunters.
 We named the TCL 5-Series one of the best TVs under $500.
 For smaller budgets, the 4-Series is one of the best TVs under $300.

 How cheap are OLED TVs getting on Prime Day?